the-jake-z/uacs315/notes/Chapter 3.md

 				 - The project management plan (for the rest of the project)
 				 - The completed business case
 	 - Implementation Phase
-		 - **Goal**: produce the first operational-quality version of the software
+		 - **Goal**: Produce the first operational-quality version of the software
 		 - Tasks
 			 - Emphasis is mainly on Implementation
 			 - Testing